-Most importantly, positive change will enable us to unlock and reinvest significant savings.
-In turn, this will help us to deliver a more cost-competitive product, that makes TAFE NSW courses accessible to more students in both metropolitan and regional areas.
+Positive change will enable us to unlock and reinvest significant savings.
+In turn, this will help us to deliver a more cost-competitive product, making TAFE NSW courses accessible to more students in metropolitan and regional areas.

-Further benefits of a more efficient, commercial and modernised TAFE NSW will include:
+Further benefits of a more efficient, commercial and modernised TAFE NSW include:

-- better reach and convenience through a network of training resources, including Specialist Centres, Flexible Learning Centres, modern campuses, and workplaces supported by sophisticated technology and state-of-the-art facilities;
+- More convenient access through a network of training resources, including Centres of Excellence, Connected Learning Centres, modern campuses, and workplaces supported by technology and state-of-the-art facilities;

-- contemporary student support services and user-friendly enrolment and management systems that support our people;
+- contemporary student support services and user-friendly enrolment and management systems;

 - refreshed, high-quality courses that connect job-ready graduates with industry and employers; and